Gas Patio Heater Covers

-Although our Goliath is made from military grade stainless steel, fitting a bespoke weatherproof cover will ensure that no corrosion can develop over time.
+Although our Santini and Sherpa heaters are made from military grade stainless steel, fitting a bespoke weatherproof cover will ensure that no corrosion can develop over time.

 When winter hits and temperatures tumble, a frostproof gas heater cover will prevent any ice (which could also cause corrosion) from getting into the starter mechanism and other vital components.

 If your outdoor space is bordered by trees or in a rural area, many mischievous animals such as squirrels and birds will be lurking and may use your heater for ‘target practice’.

 Bird guano and other animal droppings are acidic, which can cause metallic surfaces to become stained or discoloured.
 A covered patio heater remains protected from unsightly marks and cosmetic damage.

 The covers for our outdoor gas appliances are weatherproof, incredibly durable and quick to put on.
 To ensure yours is properly in place, you can refer to these simple tips: